-Rebecca and Jack walked down the street, the sun flickering over their faces as the flying cars above broke line of sight with the sky.
-Both Rebecca and Jack staring at those around them, looking for those who would notice sticky fingers upon their valuables.
+Rebecca and Jack walked down the street, the sun flickering over their faces as the flying cars above broke the line of sight with the sky.
+Both Rebecca and Jack stared at those around them, looking for those who would notice sticky fingers upon their valuables.

 Rebecca extracted the money and split it between her and Jack.

 “Maybe you are right; I mean, we do have a dead-end key now.
 This stuff is nothing compared to that.
 I saw a job board which varied from hundreds to millions.”

 “I think we have; we can use our consumables without thinking, we can actually afford the food we want, and now we have access to one of the bigger underground organizations.”

 Jack tried to smile, but no matter how much effort he put into it, he could not help but grimace.

 “I kind of liked being in the trash; we learned a lot.
 Now I just feel like everything we do is set up, and we muck around a lot more.
 If we were to decode anything, we would sit at a computer for two weeks.
 Now, a pre-designed program as we head out.”

 “Get over it, you sentimental idiot, we might be out of the trash, but we are still in the filth.
 We are idiots who know nothing; we have a long way to go before we are anybody of significance.
 So don’t lose track of where we want to be because of where we have been.”